Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Ideal Montenegro weather for cruising and road tripping

-As we previously mentioned, there are certain months of the year which are simply made for visiting Montenegro, however you see fittest.
-For example, you are not expected to opt for cruise in winter, or going on a road trip with 30+ degrees outside, which is why we’ve made a mini-guide, having in mind these circumstances.
+As we previously mentioned, there are certain months of the year which are simply made for visiting Montenegro; however, you see fit.
+For example, you are not expected to opt for a cruise in winter, or go on a road trip with 30+ degrees outside, which is why we’ve made a mini-guide, having these circumstances in mind.

-Montenegro weather in June and September - cruise all time favorites
+Montenegro weather in June and September - cruise all-time favourites

 This is also a great decision regarding the rest of your journey, since you can easily continue in any possible direction you’ve planned, without circling or going for alternative sailing routes.